 Written Letter of Warning

 The program director will again review the issue/problem with the student and write a corrective action plan, which includes expectations, measurements of achievement, and the time frame in which the student is expected to meet the performance or behavioral standards.
 The program director and student will discuss and agree to the corrective action plan and sign the agreement plan.
-If the action plan is not met, further disciplinary action will occur.
+If the action plan is not met, further disciplinary action may occur.
 Depending on the severity of the issue/problem, suspension or dismissal from the program may be warranted.

-The program director or KPSAHS School Administrators will issue a student suspension when warranted.
+The program director or KPSAHS School Administrators will issue a suspension when warranted.
 All facts are documented and included in the student’s academic record.

 violations of the American Registry of Radiologic Technologist’s Ethical Standards of the Practice of Radiography, The Society of Nuclear Medicine Code of Ethics, Society of Diagnostic Medical Sonography Code of Ethics